 Distributed tracing offers many benefits for improving the developer experience, especially when it comes to microservices observability.
-It provides valuable insights into system performance and behavior, helping developers reduce mean time to resolution (MTTR) of issues in their distributed apps.
+It provides valuable insights into system performance and behavior, helping developers reduce the mean time to resolution (MTTR) of issues in their distributed apps.
 Leveraging OpenTelemetry, tools like Helios provide granular visibility into traces, so you can understand the dependencies between different components in your application and how requests and data flow through your entire system.
-Leveraging such a widely adopted, industry-backed open source project such as OpenTelemetry reduced the risk of installing 3rd-party code by relying on the immense power and wisdom of the community to build the most robust, secure and practical instrumentation solution.
+Leveraging such a widely adopted, industry-backed open source project such as OpenTelemetry reduced the risk of installing 3rd-party code by relying on the immense power and wisdom of the community to build the most robust, secure, and practical instrumentation solution.
 With Helios, you get end-to-end visibility into your application across microservices, serverless functions, databases, and 3rd party APIs, and you can see distributed tracing information in full context – including payloads, headers, and all span attributes.
 You can get insights as early as in your local and integration environment, all the way to production.

 Adapting distributed tracing in line with your risk profile